David-Lor/python-qqddm/README.md

 ### Known issues and limitations of the API

-- **Only available from China**: since 2022-12-06, the API requires requests being performed from China, thus using a chinese proxy is required (you can see some public free servers [here](http://free-proxy.cz/en/proxylist/country/CN/socks5/ping/all), or use [proxybroker2](https://github.com/bluet/proxybroker2)).
+- **Only available from China**: since 2022-12-06, the QQ's API requires requests being performed from China, thus using a chinese proxy is required (you can see some public free servers [here](http://free-proxy.cz/en/proxylist/country/CN/socks5/ping/all), or use [proxybroker2](https://github.com/bluet/proxybroker2)).
-- **Only pictures with human faces**: since 2022-12-06, the API became stricter with the pictures being converted, and requires them to have a human face.
+- **Only pictures with human faces**: since 2022-12-06, the QQ's API became stricter with the pictures being converted, and requires them to have a human face.
-- **Forbidden images**: the API refuses to convert images with sensible or political content.
+- **Forbidden images**: the QQ's API refuses to convert images with sensible or political content.

 ## Changelog

-Versions 0.y.z are expected to be unstable, and the API may change on Minor (y) releases.
+Versions 0.y.z are expected to be unstable, and the library API may change on Minor (y) releases.

 - 0.0.3
   - Add new custom exception `ParamInvalidQQDDMApiResponseException`